Zlatan to miss first playoff match with Sweden

-The veteran forward was cautioned against Spain and is suspended for accumulation of cards
+The veteran forward was cautioned against Spain and is suspended due to accumulation of cards

 Zlatan Ibrahimovic and Emil krafth, who were reprimanded in the match against Spain at the La Cartuja stadium in Seville, they will miss the semifinal of the qualifying play-off for the Qatar World Cup 2022 what will he have to play Sweden in March.